Upgrade – SCH4U – Chemistry – Grade 12

 Upgrade SCH4U Prerequisite: Grade 11 Chemistry, University Preparation.

 To be eligible to register for an upgrade (also known as repeat) course, the student must have completed the same course within the past 12 months, earning a final grade of at least 50%.
 A student who registers for an upgrade course must send a copy of their final report card, transcript, or credit counselling summary sheet to Ontario eSecondary School as proof of their successful completion of the course in the past 12 months.
+If it has been more than 12 months since the student completed the course or if they received less than 50% a student can still enroll in the regular track course which can be found here.

 As summarized in Growing Success 2010, the primary purpose of assessment and evaluation is to improve student learning.
 Information gathered through assessment helps teachers to determine students’ strengths and weaknesses in their achievement of the curriculum expectations in each course.
 This information also serves to guide teachers in adapting curriculum and instructional approaches to students’ needs and in assessing the overall effectiveness of programs and classroom practices.
 As part of assessment, teachers provide students with descriptive feedback that guides their efforts towards improvement.